GOOD MORNING SIBLINGS!

 You can read more of this wonderful retelling in 2 Kings 18-19 and 2 Chronicles 32 but there may be additional chapters around those as well, I just did a quick glance.

-🌿I actually have a blog post about a day when my life went into an intersection between me and Isaiah 40.
+?I actually have a blog post about a day when my life went into an intersection between me and Isaiah 40.
 It was pretty amazing to hear these words coming from my young teenager son’s lips.
-Read the story here: https://www.southernplate.com/dr-pepper-meatballs/
+Read the story here: https://www.southernplate.com/dr-pepper-meatballs/ * Note: I no longer own this blog.
+Thanks to the Father, I retired in October of 2020 to focus on Bible study full time.

 “For I, YHWH your God hold your right hand, it is I who say to you “Fear not, I am the one who helps you.”
 Isaiah 41:10